Larger Scale Offers Better Security in the Nakamoto-style Blockchain

 \item[$\bullet$] \textbf{Insufficient Analysis of Dynamic Coupling Mechanisms.} Existing theoretical frameworks treat the decay of adversary power and the growth of latency for both honest and adversary nodes as independent processes, failing to construct a unified model to analyze their competing effects.
 On one hand, network scale expansion simultaneously induces negative effects ($\Delta(n)$ logarithmic growth reduces the growth rate of the honest chain) and positive effects (the decay of $\beta$ and the growth of $\Delta_{\text{total}}$ limit the adversary's capabilities).
 However, existing studies \cite{EverythingisaRaceandNakamotoAlwaysWins,TightConsistencyBoundsforBitcoin,LargerscaleNakamotostyleBlockchainsDontNecessarilyOfferBetterSecurity} do not reveal the dynamic balancing mechanism between these effects.
 On the other hand, the composite structure of the adversary's total delay window $\Delta_{\text{total}} = \Delta(n) \cdot e^{-k\beta} + c \cdot \log(1+\beta \cdot n)$ indicates a nonlinear interaction between the scale effect of $\Delta(n)$ and the corruption decay of $\beta$, while existing models \cite{AnalysisoftheBlockchainProtocolinAsynchronousNetworks} assume linear superposition, leading to asymptotic security analyses that deviate from real-world scenarios. \end{enumerate}

-By constructing a dynamic delay-corruption coupling model, this paper for the first time unifies the interaction mechanisms of $\Delta(n)$, $\delta_a$, $\Delta_a$, and $\beta(n)$, systematically analyzing the asymptotic behavior of the adversary's total delay window and the competition between the decay rate of adversary power under network scale expansion.
+By constructing a dynamic delay-corruption coupling model, We for the first time unify the interaction mechanisms of $\Delta(n)$, $\delta_a$, $\Delta_a$, and $\beta(n)$, systematically analyzing the asymptotic behavior of the adversary's total delay window and the competition between the decay rate of adversary power under network scale expansion.
 This theoretical breakthrough provides a rigorous mathematical foundation for the optimal scale design of decentralized networks and reveals the dual security enhancement paths of latency suppression and corruption decay.